 First and foremost, just like a traditional savings account, all of your money placed in a CD is FDIC insured.
 That makes it a low-risk investment in which to place your funds.
 Plus, depending on how exactly you stagger your CDs, you can keep your money fairly liquid depending on how you stagger them.

 On top of that, choosing the best CDs can help you take advantage of higher rates.
-This is particularly true after you get your CD ladder going because you can eventually structure it so that you’re continually purchasing the longer-term CDs.
+This is particularly true after you get your CD ladder set up because you can eventually structure it so that you’re only purchasing longer-term CDs.
 Those typically come with the best rates because the bank gets to keep your capital for longer.

 You also get to mitigate risks whether interest rates rise or fall:

-If interest rates go higher, a CD ladder allows you to frequently have cash available so that you jump into a new savings vehicle at a higher rate.
-If rates drop, you know your current investments are locked safely in a fixed-rate CD for up to five years.
+With a CD ladder, you’ll have more cash available.
+This allows you to move your money into a new savings vehicle if interest rates increase.
+However, if rates drop, your current investments will be secure for up to five years with a fixed-rate CD.
 Overall, CD ladders can help hedge against the risks of both scenarios, so it could be worth considering as part of your savings plan.

 Common CD Ladder Structures

 You can build a CD ladder in any number of ways.
 We’ll give you a few examples, but also remember to factor in your own financial needs over the next few years.
-You might be able to implement an example CD ladder straight off the bat, or you might need to tweak your investments to meet certain savings goals.
+Depending on your savings goals, you may be able to implement a CD ladder right away or you might need to tweak your investments.

 Classic CD Ladder